Digital Thermometer using Arduino and LM35 Temperature Sensor

 Digital Thermometer Project using Arduino and LM35 Temperature Sensor

-Thermometers are useful apparatus being used since long time for temperature measurement.
-In this project we have made an Arduino based digital thermometer to display the current ambient temperature on a 16x2 LCD unit in real time .
-It can be deployed in houses, offices, industries etc. to measure the temperature.
-We can divide this Arduino based thermometer into three sections - The first section senses the temperature by using temperature sensor LM35, second section converts the temperature value into a suitable numbers in Celsius scale which is done by Arduino, and last part of system displays temperature on 16x2 LCD.
+Thermometers are useful apparatus that have been used for a long time for temperature measurement.
+In this project, we have made an Arduino based digital thermometer to display the current ambient temperature on a 16x2 LCD unit in real time.
+It can be deployed in houses, offices, industries, etc., to measure the temperature.
+We can divide this Arduino based thermometer into three sections: the first section senses the temperature by using the temperature sensor LM35, the second section converts the temperature value into a suitable number in Celsius scale, which is done by Arduino, and the last part of the system displays the temperature on a 16x2 LCD.
 The same is demonstrated in below block diagram.

 Arduino Thermometer Block Diagram

 In this digital temperature sensor with Arduino, Arduino Uno is used to control the whole process.
-An LM35 temperature sensor is used for sensing environment temperature which gives 1 degree temperature on every 10mV change at its output pin.
-You can easily check it with voltmeter by connecting Vcc at pin 1 and Ground at pin 3 and output voltage at pin 2 of LM35 sensor.
-For an example if the output voltage of LM35 sensor is 250m volt, that means the temperature is around 25 degree Celsius.
+An LM35 temperature sensor is used for sensing the environment temperature, which gives 1 degree temperature for every 10mV change at its output pin.
+You can easily check it with a voltmeter by connecting Vcc at pin 1 and Ground at pin 3, and the output voltage at pin 2 of the LM35 sensor.
+For example, if the output voltage of the LM35 sensor is 250m volt, that means the temperature is around 25 degrees Celsius.

-Arduino reads output voltage of temperature sensor by using Analog pin A0 and performs the calculation to convert this Analog value to a digital value of current temperature.
-After calculations arduino sends these calculations or temperature to 16x2 LCD unit by using appropriate commands of LCD.
+Arduino reads the output voltage of the temperature sensor by using Analog pin A0 and performs the calculation to convert this Analog value to a digital value of the current temperature.
+After calculations, Arduino sends these calculations or the temperature to the 16x2 LCD unit by using the appropriate commands of the LCD.
 We have also built other digital thermometer projects using DHT11, DS18B20 and other temperature sensors.

 Circuit Components